 - -Research chemist

 - -Research physicist

+-Chemical librarian

 - -Chemical librarian

+-Technical secretary

-- -Technical secretary -Technical writer
+- -Technical writer

-- -Technical photographer
+-Technical photogra-

-- -Engineer aide
+- pher -Engineer aide

 - -Science teacher

-- Textile chemist
+- -Textile chemist

 - -Laboratory technician

-- Micro-analyst
+- -Micro-analyst

-- -Analytical and con-
+- -Analytical and control

-- trol chemist
+- chemist

-- Physician
+- -Physician

 At present there is an acute shortage of technically trained manpower in our country.
 One of the greatest potential sources of increased technically trained individuals is American Womanhood.
 The University is cognizant of this fact and is fully prepared to assume its responsibility in graduating technically trained women.
 Our greatest strength in the physical sciences, at present, lies in training women for positions in the chemical industry.
-The Department of Chemistry is one of the departments, in institutions of higher learning throughout our nation, which have been accredited by the American Chemical Society.
+The Department of Chemistry is one of the departments, in institutions of higher learning throughout our nation, which has been accredited by the American Chemical Society.
 Of course, there also are opportunities in this department for preparing for a career in Physics, Engineering, or Medicine.

 There are opportunities for women in science.
 A greater number of women are finding employment in the scientific field each year, and what is more, they are enjoying it.
 Furthermore, they are making a definite contribution.
 There is no longer any discrimination whatever against technically trained women.
 Dr. R. M. Burns of the Bell Telephone Laboratories has stated that men and women of equal capacity have equal opportunities.
-If you are scientifically inclined you are urged to seriously consider a women's college, for it is an established fact that the majority of technically trained women in America today are woman's college graduates.
+If you are scientifically inclined you are urged seriously to consider TWU, for it is an established fact that the majority of technically trained women in America today are graduates of institutions of higher learning for women.